-Effective 1 January 2016, CAs MUST NOT issue any new Subscriber certificates or Subordinate CA certificates using the SHA-1 hash algorithm.
+Effective 1 January 2016, CAs MUST NOT issue any new-Subscriber certificates or Subordinate CA certificates using the SHA-1 hash algorithm.
 CAs MAY continue to sign certificates to verify OCSP responses using SHA1 until 1 January 2017.
-This Section 7.1.3 does not apply to Root CA or CA cross certificates.
+This Section 7.1.3 does not apply to issue Root CA Certificates or CA cross certificates.
+Subordinate CA Certificates that are Cross Certificates using the SHA-1 hash algorithm.

 CAs MAY continue to use their existing SHA-1 Root Certificates.
+SHA-2

-SHA-2 Subscriber certificates SHOULD NOT chain up to a SHA-1 Subordinate CA Certificate.
+Subscriber certificates SHOULD NOT chain up to a SHA-1 Subordinate CA Certificate-